 People rarely get through winter without being affected by a cold at least once.
 Contrary to the flu, a cold cannot be prevented by vaccination.
 Once the infection has developed, you must rely on your immune system to fight it.
 Certain measures can help to strengthen its defence mechanisms.

-A cold will usually resolve on its own after about a week or two, but not without causing several unpleasant symptoms.
-Some of these typical symptoms include:
+A cold will usually resolve itself after about a week or two, but not without causing several inconveniences.
+Some typical symptoms include:

 Some episodes of the common cold are mild; others can really compromise the affected person's activities, well-being, and quality of life.

-Here is some advice intended to reduce the risk of catching a cold:
+Here are a few tips intended to reduce the risk of catching a cold:

-Avoid smoking and second-hand smoke.
-Smoking weakens the immune system and exposes you to respiratory infection, among other things.
+- Avoid smoking or exposure to tobacco smoke.
+Smoking weakens your immune system and exposes you to respiratory infections, among other things.

 Daily cleansing of nasal passages using a saline solution can help to prevent the frequency and duration of colds.
-Including this care in your routine has a number of advantages, especially for babies and young children, due to the fact that they cannot blow their noses.
-If you have a cold, this also helps to reduce the risks of otitis and sinusitis, in addition to relieving symptoms such as congestion, runny nose, and sneezing.
+Including this in your routine has a number of advantages, especially for babies and young children, given their inability to blow their noses.
+If you have a cold, this also reduces the risk of ear and sinus infections, in addition to relieving symptoms such as congestion, runny nose, and sneezing.

-Because there is not treatment to eliminate the common cold, the best thing to do is to reduce the symptoms you are experiencing.
-Fortunately, several over-the-counter medications are designed for this.
-They include:
+Since there is no cure for the common cold, the best thing you can do is to reduce the symptoms that afflict you.
+Fortunately, there are many over-the-counter medications available for this purpose.
+These include:

-Speak to your pharmacist to obtain additional information about the ways to prevent colds and to relieve symptoms.
+Speak to your pharmacist to obtain additional information on how to prevent colds and ease symptoms.
 Never take over-the-counter medications without first asking your pharmacist for advice!